marksmccann/boost-js-carousel/README.md

 --------------------------------------
 Name | Default | Description
 --- | --- | ---
-activeClass | `"is-open"` | the class added to handle and drawer when active intervalSpeed | `5000` | time between slides in milliseconds startAfter | `0` | interval before starting show, set to -1 to prevent start startOnSlide | `0` | starts the slide show on this slide pauseOnHover | `true` | stops the show while cursor hovers over source element resetInterval | `true` | resets time between slides after a change onChange | `null` | a callback function called when slides change onInit | `null` | a callback function called when plugin is intialized
+activeClass | `"is-active"` | the class added to slide and nav when active nextClass | `"is-next"` | the class added to slide and nav when on deck prevClass | `"is-prev"` | the class added to slide and nav when just active intervalSpeed | `5000` | time between slides in milliseconds startAfter | `0` | interval before starting show, set to -1 to prevent start startOnSlide | `0` | starts the slide show on this slide pauseOnHover | `true` | stops the show while cursor hovers over source element resetInterval | `true` | resets time between slides after a change onChange | `null` | a callback function called when slides change onInit | `null` | a callback function called when plugin is initialized
 ### Usage
 ```javascript
 $('#carousel').carousel({